Cesta-society/Cesta/README.md

 ### This is a cesta introductory repository.

-Members are requested to contribute in this repo.
+Members are requested to contribute to the repo

+Members are advised to read the [Contributors Guide](CONTRIBUTING.md) before contributeing.

 [contributors-shield]: https://img.shields.io/github/contributors/Cesta-society/Cesta?style=flat-square